 There is simply the rose; it is perfect in every moment of its existence.

 Ralph Waldo Emerson

-In a space of about two weeks all the buds will be collected signalling the start of the Festival of Roses.
-This annual three day festival celebrates the beautiful, fragrant roses collected and attracts many visitors to this otherwise sleepy town.
-Celebrations include traditional Berber food, music and dancing, as well as a street-parade with brightly colored floats covered in paper roses.
-Roses and pink labelled rose products abound in the streets for visitors to purchase and rose petals are added to the usual mint tea, to create a special romantic tea that is thought to assist with digestion.
+In a space of about two weeks, all the buds will be collected signaling the start of the Festival of Roses.
+This annual three-day festival celebrates the beautiful, fragrant roses collected and attracts many visitors to this otherwise sleepy town.
+Celebrations include traditional Berber food, music, dancing, as well as a street parade with brightly colored floats covered in paper roses.
+Roses and pink labeled rose products abound in the streets for visitors to purchase and rose petals are added to the usual mint tea, to create a special romantic tea that is thought to assist with digestion.

 Visitors from all over the world descend on the Valley of Roses to partake in the festival, with reports of 30 000+ people in attendance.
 Aside from the rose products for sale, visitors will experience the warmth and the hospitality of the area’s generous local people.
 It is also an opportunity to explore handicrafts and agricultural products of the region.
 The highlight of the festival is the Rose Queen beauty contest in which young women from surrounding villages parade and an annual winner is selected.
 The winner heads up the parade on floats down the streets of the town followed by women doing traditional Berber dance and men playing drums.